-Our mission is to provide an IT infrastructure for science that supports data intensive research in a highly collaborative environment.
-This infrastructure includes storage, high-speed network connectivity, a high performance computing platform, and software tools and services to support the advanced analytic needs of the scientific community.
+Our mission is to provide an IT infrastructure for science that supports data-intensive research in a highly collaborative environment.
+This infrastructure includes storage, high-speed network connectivity, a high-performance computing platform, and software tools and services to support the advanced analytic needs of the scientific community.

-Please sign up to the Research Computing Listserv for more information on new and upcoming resources, and to keep up with Research Computing news.
+Please sign up to receive the Research Computing Listserv for more information on new and upcoming resources, and to keep up with Research Computing news.

 For information regarding local high bandwidth connectivity, please contact the Research Computing Staff.